Ben Starosta

-Ben Mark Starosta (born 7 January 1987) is a footballer who last played for Nuneaton Town.
-Born in Sheffield, England he started his career at his hometown club Sheffield United, although he never broke through into the first team.
+Ben Mark Starosta (born 7 January 1987) is a footballer who plays for Glapwell FC.
+Born in Sheffield, England, he started his career at his hometown club Sheffield United, although he never broke through into the first team.
 He was loaned to a number of clubs, both in England and Poland, while at United before eventually being released in 2009.
 After an aborted spell at Darlington he spent a period at Dandenong Thunder in Australia on non-contract terms before signing for Miedź Legnica in 2011.
 Starosta then spent a year at United Football League side Global in the Philippines.
-He has also played for the Polish national U-20 team, qualifying as he holds a Polish passport through his family.
+He has also played for the Poland national U-20 team, qualifying as he holds a Polish passport through his family.

 Club career

 Sheffield United

 Starosta started his club career with Sheffield United and had a spell in early 2006 on work experience with non-league Tamworth.
 He signed a new two-year contract with Sheffield United in May 2007, before joining Brentford in a five-month loan deal in August 2007 after impressing in two pre-season friendlies.
 Starosta played 23 games in all competitions for Brentford but was sent off during his last game for the club, a Boxing Day fixture against Wycombe Wanderers.
 In January 2008, he signed for Bradford City on loan for the rest of the 2007–08 season.
 Starosta made his debut for Bradford on 26 January 2008 as a half-time substitute in a 1–1 draw away at Wrexham.
 He took Darren Williams' place at right back the following game and played in a total of 15 games for Bradford, sharing first team duties with Williams.

 Starosta returned to Sheffield United at the end of the season, but he moved back to League Two when he joined Aldershot Town on a one-month loan deal for the start of the 2008–09 season, with a view to a permanent transfer.
 He made his Aldershot debut in Town's game against Accrington Stanley at the start of the season, and played four games during his loan spell.
 With a permanent deal with Aldershot not materialising, Starosta instead joined Polish side Lechia Gdańsk on a six-month loan deal in September 2008.
 He returned to Sheffield United in February 2009 having played eleven times for Gdańsk but was released at the end of the season as the Blades cut back their squad.